-3.5.
-Functions delegated to the Chief Executive, Office of the Police and Crime Commissioner

-- 3.5.1.
-The Code of Corporate Governance identifies the role of the Chief Executive as the head of the Police and Crime Commissioner's staff, and the Monitoring Officer.
-The formal delegations, listed below, are those given to the Chief Executive, which are in effect at the time of the publication of the scheme. - 3.5.2.
-As the monitoring officer of the Police and Crime Commissioner there is a statutory responsibility to manage their legal affairs as set out in section 5 Local Government and Housing Act 1989 (as amended). - 3.5.3 In their absence the Police and Crime Commissioner delegates to the Chief

-Executive all of his functions, except those prohibited by law15, unless otherwise agreed.

-3.5.4 In the event of a significant conflict of interest arising which would preclude the West Mercia Police and Crime Commissioner from exercising a function, that Police and Crime Commissioner delegates to the Chief Executive the exercise of any functions, except those prohibited by law15.
+- 3.4.
+Functions delegated to the Chief Executive, Office of the Police and Crime Commissioner - 3.4.1.
+The Chief Executive is the Head of Paid Service and the monitoring officer of the Police and Crime Commissioner.
+The formal delegations, listed below, are those given to the Chief Executive. - 3.4.2.
+As the monitoring officer of the Police and Crime Commissioner there is a statutory responsibility to manage their legal affairs as set out in section 5 Local Government and Housing Act 1989 (as amended). - 3.4.3 In their absence the Police and Crime Commissioner delegates to the Chief Executive all of his functions, except those prohibited by law15, unless otherwise agreed. - 3.4.4 In the event of a significant conflict of interest arising which would preclude the Warwickshire Police and Crime Commissioner from exercising a function, that Police and Crime Commissioner delegates to the Chief Executive the exercise of any functions, except those prohibited by law15.